Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Pause Speaker

-Pauses playback of a speaker object, the playback will be resumed at the paused position.
+Pauses playback of the given speaker object.
+The playback will be resumed at the paused position.

 **See also:**